DevelopmentScientist420/mcast-database-home/README.md

 - `sprite_id` (required): The ID of the sprite to retrieve.

-This route returns the sprite's file name.
+This route returns the sprite's file name and file contents in Base64.

 ### GET /audio